The Biggest Gamble You Can Take

 Which Act Took the Biggest Gamble?

 If your answer was The Blue Men, guess again!
 Siegfried’s partner Roy was tragically mauled by one of his tigers during a performance in 2003.
-Since their model was built around them being available to perform, their business ended once Roy became unavailable.
+Since their model was built around them being available to perform, their business ended once Roy was unavailable.

 The Blue Man group doesn’t depend on any single person.
 They can perform in Vegas, Los Angeles, and Chicago at the same time because the original three friends no longer paint themselves.